The Lorentzian scattering rigidity problem and rigidity of stationary metrics: Rigidity of stationary metrics

 \subsection{Reduction of the scattering relation to a magnetic one}

 \begin{proof}[End of the proof of Theorem~\ref{thm_mag}]

-Since we are dealing with the (lightlike) scattering relation in (b), we can assume $\lambda=1$.
 By \r{5.5a}, \r{5.5b}, for the geodesic $\gamma_{x,v'}= (x(\sigma), t(\sigma))$ issued from $(x,v)$ with projection $v'$, normalized as in the theorem, we have $k=1= |\dot x|_h$ in \r{5.5a}, \r{5.5b}.
 Projecting on $N$, we get the first identity in \r{5.7}.
-For the second one, we refer to \r{5.5c}: with $k=1$ there and an initial condition $t(\sigma)=t$ (the $t$ on the right is the initial moment in \r{5.6} and the one on the right is the zeroth component of $\gamma_{x,v'}$), we get that $s-t$ is equal to the action along the ray, which proves the rest of the (b) statement.
+For the second one, we refer to \r{5.5c}: with $k=1$ there and an initial condition $t(\sigma)=t$ (the $t$ on the right is the initial moment in \r{5.6} and the one on the left is the zeroth component of $\gamma_{x,v'}$), we get that $s-t$ is equal to the action along the ray, which proves the rest of the (b) statement.

 The proof of (c) is similar to that in the Riemannian case.
 That $\mathcal{S}_\text{mag}$ and $\mathbb A$ determine each other is proved in \cite{St-magnetic}, and the proof is similar to the arguments in section~\ref{sec_R}.
 Knowing $\mathcal S$, we recover $\mathcal{S}_\text{mag}$ by part (b).
 Finally, knowing one of $\mathcal{S}_\text{mag}$ and $\mathbb A$, we recover the other as well, and then we recover $\mathcal S$ by \r{5.7} and \r{5.8}. \end{proof}